-Additionally, the centrifuge's automatic, self-cleaning ability means that the centrifuge can work continuously and independently.
-This advantage eliminates any labor requirement, which filtration requires.
+Additionally, the centrifuge's automatic self-cleaning ability means that the centrifuge can work continuously and independently.
+This advantage eliminates any labor requirement that filtration requires.

-A system integrated pump feeds the contaminated quench oil into the centrifuge bowl.
+A system-integrated pump feeds the contaminated quench oil into the centrifuge bowl.
 Inside the centrifuge bowl, the quench oil experiences high centrifugal forces.
-This force pushes out the heavier sludge particles towards the bowl wall where it accumulates.
+This force pushes out the heavier sludge particles toward the bowl wall, where it accumulates.

-The clarified quench oil pushed towards the center of the bowl and out through the clean oil chamber at the bowl top.
-A centripetal impeller builtin to the bowl pumps out the clean oil back to the quenching oil reservoir.
+The clarified quench oil was pushed towards the center of the bowl and out through the clean oil chamber at the bowl top.
+A centripetal impeller builtin into the bowl pumps out the clean oil back to the quenching oil reservoir.

 Features and Benefits:

 |Centrifuge Model ►||Alfa Laval WHPX 405||Alfa Laval MOPX 210|